 However, in a text video, which was developed by Microsoft's Accessible Technology Group for the computer industry, the audio descriptions are in text.
-A text video is a video made up of text; it is a transcript dialog to which audio descriptions have been added.
+A text video is a video made up of text; it is a transcript dialogue to which audio descriptions have been added.
 The key point is that a text video is a word-for-word text rendering of all aspects of both the audio and the video.
-So it includes descriptions of all sounds, not only dialog, but also barking dogs, falling rain, and so forth.
+So it includes descriptions of all sounds, not only dialogue, but also barking dogs, falling rain, and so forth.
 And it includes descriptions of all important visual content, for example, "Mary raises her hand."

 Audio descriptions usually cost much more than captioning because the "describers" are usually experienced writers and researchers.
 Audio description requires both writing and voice talent specialized to audio descriptions.

 An estimated 10 million Americans are blind or low vision, and audio descriptions are being demanded more frequently by consumers now that DVD technology makes audio descriptions available as an alternative audio track.
 Audio description should be used whenever an audience is blind, has poor vision, or cannot access the video portion of a multimedia presentation.